MinchinWeb/blog.minchin.ca/content/20230713-microblogging-110.md

 Although updating your theme is not *strictly* necessary, you will probably get more satifactory results if you do.
 Some pointers as you go about your update:

+- &micro;posts are considered `Articles` by Pelican, and will be included in the `articles` and `dates` "lists" provided by the templating engine.
 - each &micro;post is tagged with `article.micro = True`, so this can be used as a test for conditional formating.
 - &micro;posts have a title (as required for Pelican), but you probably want to hide/not display the title, as titles are of the form `u201307180934`.
-- &micro;posts are short; by default they are encouraged to be no more than 140 characters.
+- &micro;posts are short; by default they are encouraged to be no more than 140 displayed characters.
 If you intend to abide by that, there are several places (like your archive list) where it may make sense to show the whole &micro;post (`article.content`) rather than the title and a link to the full post page.

 ## Release History